-On Sunday, August 2nd 2015, tens of thousands of people will take to Victoria’s Inner Harbour for the 26th annual Victoria Symphony Splash.
-From a floating stage in the Inner Harbour, Maestra Tania Miller, the Symphony and special guests will perform, ending with a grand finale performance of Tchaikovsky’s 1812 Overture – with fireworks of course!
+On Sunday, August 4, 2019, tens of thousands of people will take to Victoria’s Inner Harbour for the 30th annual Victoria Symphony Splash.
+From a floating stage in the Inner Harbour, the VS orchestra and special guests will perform, ending with a grand finale performance of Tchaikovsky’s 1812 Overture – with fireworks of course!

 What time does Splash begin?

-Many people arrive early to ensure they have a good view of the barch for the orchestra performance at 7:30 PM.
-The Family Zone opens from 1:00 – 4:00 PM, and the opening act (2014 opening act features The Timebenders) begins at 4:00 PM.
-Splash concludes at approximately 10:00 PM.
+Many people arrive early to ensure they have a good view of the barge for the orchestra performance at 7:30 pm.

 What is the admission?

-Victoria Symphony Splash is produced entirely by the Victoria Symphony.
+Victoria Symphony Splash is a “by donation” event produced entirely by the Victoria Symphony.
 While we do receive support from generous sponsors and “heroes,” we ask that you donate $5 per person to make this event a reality.
 Every $5 donation will receive a Splash Button which you can wear proudly to show your support for the Symphony.
 You’ll find volunteers with donation buckets roaming the crowds or you can track down one of our donation barrels.
 All proceeds go to support the Victoria Symphony’s artistic and education programs.

 What should I bring?